Smart Pacing Secrets Behind Canada’s Elite Women Marathoners

 Tips:

-• After the run, note the split times and how the effort felt.
-Over the next few weeks, aim to make the second half slightly quicker each time.
+• Track split times and effort after the run.
+In the coming weeks, aim to make the second half a bit quicker each attempt.

 Takeaway